glfs-book/libgbm/README.md

-This project was extracted from Mesa (https://gitlab.freedesktop.org/mesa/mesa/-/tree/main/src/gbm) and adapted for for simplicity.
+This project was extracted from Mesa (https://gitlab.freedesktop.org/mesa/mesa/-/tree/main/src/gbm) and adapted for simplicity.
 It is ABI compatible with Mesa's libgbm.

 # Support
 Android is not supported.
 However, other operating systems making use of GBM